-161 P. Anisman, J. Howard, W. Grover & J.P.
-Williamson, Proposals for a Securities Market Law for Canada (Ottawa: Minister of Supply and Services, Canada, 1979).
+- 161 P. Anisman, J. Howard, W. Grover & J.P.
+Williamson, Proposals for a Securities Market Law for Canada (Ottawa: Minister of Supply and Services, Canada, 1979). - "Civil Liability for Continuous Disclosure Documents Filed under the Securities Act Request for Comments" (1984), 7 OSCB 4910.

 Similarly, in 1994 the B.C. government developed a proposal to introduce a limited scheme of civil liability for certain disclosure in response to the Matkin Inquiry and recommendations reflected in the Matkin Report (J.G.
 Matkin & G.G.
 Cowper, Restructuring for the Future; Towards a Fairer Venture Capital Market, Report of the Vancouver Stock Exchange & Securities Regulation Commission (1994)).
-However, by this point in time, the Allen Committee had been established and the B.C. government agreed to await the release of that committee's report with the hope that any eventual recommendations could be adopted nationally.

-163 "Where Were The Directors?
-Guidelines for Improved Corporate Governance in Canada", Report of The Toronto Stock Exchange Committee on Corporate Governance in Canada (December, 1994).

-164 The Task Force was a joint task force between the Commission and the TSX.
+However, by this point in time, the Allen Committee had been established and the B.C. government agreed to await the release of that committee's report with the hope that any eventual recommendations could be adopted nationally. - 163 "Where Were The Directors?
+Guidelines for Improved Corporate Governance in Canada", Report of The Toronto Stock Exchange Committee on Corporate Governance in Canada (December, 1994). - 164 The Task Force was a joint task force between the Commission and the TSX.